xyjixyjixyji/panoramic/README.md

 [^3^]: Lowe, D. G. (2004).
 Distinctive Image Features from Scale-Invariant Keypoints. *International Journal of Computer Vision, 60*(2), 91–110.
 [^4^]: Bay, H., Ess, A., Tuytelaars, T., & Van Gool, L. (2008).
 Speeded-Up Robust Features (SURF). *Computer Vision and Image Understanding (CVIU), 110*(3), 346–359.
 [^5^]: Rublee, E., Rabaud, V., Konolige, K., & Bradski, G. (2011).
 ORB: An efficient alternative to SIFT or SURF.
 In *Proceedings of the IEEE International Conference on Computer Vision (ICCV)*.
-[^6^]: Lai, Po-Lun (Ryan) & Yilmaz, Alper.
-(2023).
-Projective reconstruction of building shape from silhouette images acquired from uncalibrated cameras.
-[^7^]: Fischler, M. A., & Bolles, R. C. (1981).
+[^6^]: Fischler, M. A., & Bolles, R. C. (1981).
 Random Sample Consensus: A Paradigm for Model Fitting with Applications to Image Analysis and Automated Cartography. *Communications of the ACM (CACM), 24*(6), 381–395.